-If you’re searching a more chic denim look, ditch the denim jacket for a top coat and collared shirt, looking to chambray to align the indigos and keep the look tonal.
-Then, chuck on your white sneakers – again low-cut is best – and look to leather.
+If you’re searching for a more chic denim look, ditch the denim jacket for a top coat and collared shirt, looking to chambray to align the indigos and keep the look tonal.
+Then, chuck on your white sneakers – again low-cut is best – and look to leather options.
 Try ETQ and Filling Pieces for a different brand choice with your classic denim bottoms.

 White Sneakers & A Suit

-While tailoring is a huge commodity for the fashionable gent in 2015, the tucked and shaped aesthetic has created some room to move for the white sneaker’s adoption.
-With a suit or blazer the sneaker adds informalities to a tailored outfit, especially for nights out.
+While tailoring is a huge commodity for the fashionable gent, the tucked and shaped aesthetic has created some room to move for the white sneaker’s adoption.
+With a suit or blazer, the sneaker adds an effortless informal look to a tailored outfit, perfect for nights out.

 Whatever the brand, the sneakers need to remain sleek (like dress shoes) and absolutely white and bright; a dirty pair will kill any sartorial suaveness you’ve worked so hard to muster.